Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Introducing young people to the world of work can help them understand the work environment and make them increasingly aware of the Health and Safety factors which are present in the workplace.

-Under Health and Safety Law, work experience students are to be treated as employees whilst they are undertaking the placement and have the same health and safety rights as your employees.
+Under Health and Safety Law, apprentices are to be treated as any other employee would be.
+Work experience students are to be treated like any other employee whilst they are undertaking the placement and have the same health and safety rights as your employees.

 Keeping students safe

-As an employer you will be allocated a Work Placement Coordinator at the College who will discuss all arrangements of the student placement with you.
-If a student has any additional needs, for example due to any health conditions or learning difficulties, the Work Placement Coordinator will go through this with you when discussing a possible placement.
+As an employer you will be allocated a key contact at the College who will discuss all arrangements of the student/apprentice.
+If a student/apprentice has any additional needs, for example due to any health conditions or learning difficulties, the key contact will discuss this with you.

 The Law

 Putting the necessary requirements in place for young people (those under 18) should be straightforward and, in most cases, you should already have the necessary risk management arrangements in place for your existing employees.
-You may have to review these in light of student’s maturity, capability and understanding as well as any medical needs that we may have told you about.
+You may have to review these in light of student’s/apprentice's maturity, capability and understanding as well as any medical needs that you are aware of.

 You will need to consider:

-- The layout of the workplace and where the student will work
+• The layout of the workplace and where the student/apprentice will work

-- How the work and processes are organised and if the student can handle any physical demands
+• How the work and processes are organised and if the student/apprentice can handle any physical demands

-- How the student will handle work equipment and under what supervision
+• How the student/apprentice will handle work equipment and under what supervision

 Training and supervision